Why is Wattala so Popular?

 Due to the increase in residential housing prices within Colombo city, a rising percentage of the working population is moving to the suburbs like Wattala, which is much cheaper in comparison.
 A house in the bordering areas of the city is much cheaper than a similar house in the city centre.
 These clear economic advantages predict a shift toward demand for housing on the outskirts of the city limits.

-The average price of a 3-bedroom house for sale in Wattala has increased from Rs.
+The average price of a 3-bedroom houses for sale in Wattala has increased from Rs.
 15.7M to Rs.
-19.4M in the last year (23% increase).
+19.4M in the last year (23% increase) comparing to houses for rent in Wattala.
 The price of land for sale has increased from Rs.
 8.67 lakhs per perch to Rs.
 9.27 lakhs per perch (6.9% increase), as per the statistics from LankaPropertyWeb.com.
 This indicates that the prices are on the upward trend, however still cheaper than south-of-the-river in Colombo.

 To cater to the growing demand for property in the area property developers have now turned their eye on to Wattala.
 Projects such as Altezza Residencies by Odiliya Residencies have commenced construction, where apartments start from Rs.
 9.7 million, and bringing luxury apartment living to Wattala at an affordable price.
 Two other property developers have also started their luxury apartment projects in Wattala.